FEUP-LDTS-2023/project-l12gr07/README.md

 - Separation of Concerns

-MVC separates data (Model), presentation (View), and application logic (Controller), promoting a modular and organized code.
+    - MVC separates data (Model), presentation (View), and application logic (Controller), promoting a modular and organized code.

 - Code Organization

-The pattern enhances code organization, making it easier to understand, modify, and extend specific parts of the application without affecting others.
+    - The pattern enhances code organization, making it easier to understand, modify, and extend specific parts of the application without affecting others.

 - Improved Readability

-MVC reduces the need for complex conditional statements, enhancing code readability by providing a well-defined structure.
+    - MVC reduces the need for complex conditional statements, enhancing code readability by providing a well-defined structure.

-- Polymorphism for Flexibility

-Polymorphism is used to activate behavior based on states, offering a more flexible and intuitive approach than extensive conditional statements.

 - Maintainable Scalability

-MVC supports scalable development, allowing the introduction of new components without disrupting the existing code.
+    - MVC supports scalable development, allowing the introduction of new components without disrupting the existing code.

 - Explicit Representation

-Each MVC component explicitly represents its role, aiding developers in understanding and navigating the codebase.
+    - Each MVC component explicitly represents its role, aiding developers in understanding and navigating the codebase.

 #### We aim to simplify the process of transitioning between various game menus and play states, making it effortless to switch between different aspects of the game.